Appliance maintenance you can do yourself

 By following the suggestions and detailed instructions, we performed eight years’ worth of maintenance by looking under the darned thing for the coils that had become hopelessly covered in refrigerator gunk.
 We were back up and cooling in no time at all.

-One thing I learned from my holiday refrigerator meltdown is that, like cars, major appliances require routine maintenance to keep them working at the peak of efficiency and to guarantee a long and useful life.
+One thing I learned from my holiday refrigerator meltdown is that, similar to cars, major appliances require routine maintenance to keep them working at the peak of efficiency and to guarantee a long and useful life.
 That means DIY appliance maintenance.

 Clean the door gasket with mild detergent and water.
 Check gasket seals by closing doors on a dollar bill.
 Replace the gasket if the bill falls out.
 Keep door opening to a minimum.
 Every time you open the door, cold air escapes and gets replaced by warmer, more humid air.